-Kostadin Damevski, Ph.D. is an Assistant Professor in the Department of Computer Science at Virginia Commonwealth University School of Engineering.
+Dr. Kostadin Damevski is an Associate Professor in the Department of Computer Science at Virginia Commonwealth University School of Engineering.
 His current research interests are centered around software maintenance and evolution, applied to domains such as mobile apps, high-performance computing, and industrial software systems.
-Damevski also leads the recently founded Software Improvement (SWIM) Lab.
+His research has been supported by U.S. government agencies, e.g., NSF, DARPA, DOE as well as private industry, e.g., Google, ABB.
+Damevski leads the Software Improvement (SWIM) Lab at VCU.

 Industry Expertise (3)

 Changeset-Based Topic Modeling of Software RepositoriesIEEE Transactions on Software Engineering